 Heinrich Böll Foundation (HBS)

 The Israel Office of the Heinrich Böll Foundation in Tel Aviv began its work in the spring of 1998.
 It focuses primarily on environment protection, sustainable development, gender issues and democracy, foreign and security policy, and German-Israeli dialogue.
-In Israel, the Foundation collaborates with a multitude of different cooperation partners, NGOs, academic institutions, decision making bodies, and other actors (see also the self-presentation of the Foundation's Israel office.
+In Israel, the Foundation collaborates with a multitude of different cooperation partners, NGOs, academic institutions, decision making bodies, and other actors (see also the 'Who we are'-page of the Foundation's Israel office.

 Konrad Adenauer Foundation (KAS)

 The Konrad Adenauer Foundation has been active in Israel since 1980.
 It focuses on strengthening democracy and the rule of law in Israel, the peaceful co-existence between Israel and its neighbours, and between the various population groups within Israel.
 In addition the maintenance and deepening of relations between Germany and Israel are increasingly extended to the Israeli-European dimension.